SnufkinGH/SnufkinGH/README.md

 - 👋 Hi, I’m @SnufkinGH / Andrey.

-- I am currently working as a Node backend.js developer in Samara (Russia).
+- I am currently working as a Node.js Backend developer in Samara (Russia).
 - I am also studying at SSAU for a bachelor's degree in computer science.

 - Besides TS/JS i'm also familiar with Java and C++.